Central Valley Project, Trinity River Division, Trinity River Fish And Wildlife Management (15.532)

 If renewals or extensions are applicable to the project, this information will be included in the funding opportunity announcement.
 When renewals or extensions are applicable, continuation of funding for these activities is at the discretion of Congress and will be subject to availability of appropriated funds.

-Unless otherwise stated in the agreement document, recipients shall submit the following reports on a quarterly basis Program Performance Reports.
-Annually, recipients shall submit an annual program performance report.
-Upon completion of the agreement, recipients shall submit a final Program Performance Report, and other specific reports that may be applicable to the agreement such as property inventories, and patent and invention disclosures.
-Cash reports are not applicable.
-Progress reports are not applicable.
-Unless otherwise stated in the agreement document, recipients shall submit on a quarterly basis the Federal Financial Report, SF 425.
-Upon completion of the agreement, recipients shall submit a final Federal Financial Report, SF 425.
-Performance monitoring is not applicable.
+Performance Reports: Unless otherwise stated in the agreement document, recipients shall submit the following reports on an annual basis: (1) SF-425, Federal Financial Report; and (2) Program Performance Reports.
+Upon completion of the agreement, recipients shall submit a final: (1) SF-425, Federal Financial Report; and (2) Program Performance Report; and (3) other specific reports that may be applicable to the agreement such as property inventories, and patent and invention disclosures.

 Records